 No doctoral program in education would be complete without coursework that helps students propose, prepare, and present their final thesis projects and dissertations.
 These courses support the thesis proposal, submission, and presentation of a project in which doctoral candidates refine their data collection skills, engage in data analysis, edit proposals, expand literature reviews, and construct presentation strategies.

-Resources for Doctorate in Education Students
+Resources for Doctor of Education Students

 UCEA is a membership organization of higher education institutions, deans, departmental heads, and faculty.
 The organization develops school leadership preparation programs and enhances the practice of educational leadership by disseminating high-quality research.